Castelwood - Monpazier/biron

 Sights and attractions

 Outside this chalet in Biron, FranceThis chalet is in the countryside and in a quiet area.
-It has a shared pool, a barbecue and outside lighting.
+It has a shared pool, a barbecue, a children pool area and outside lighting.
 Car hire is necessary as the renter will need a car to get about for shopping, eating out and the beach; however parking is available if required.

 Prices and availability